flruee/MAP/what_to_handle.md

 from transferable to bonded.
 warning
 the third argument name refers to the following
-Staked - Pay into the stash account, increasing the amount at stake accordingly. -> increase bonded
-Stash - Pay into the stash account, not increasing the amount at stake. -> increase transferable
-Account - Pay into a custom account, like so: Account DMTHrNcmA8QbqRS4rBq8LXn8ipyczFoNMb1X4cY2WD9tdBX. -> classic transfer
+Staked - Pay into the stash account, increasing the amount at stake accordingly. -> increase bonded   872623 Stash - Pay into the stash account, not increasing the amount at stake. -> increase transferable  6498556 Account - Pay into a custom account, like so: Account DMTHrNcmA8QbqRS4rBq8LXn8ipyczFoNMb1X4cY2WD9tdBX. -> classic transfer
-Controller - Pay into the controller account. -> classic transfer
+Controller - Pay into the controller account. -> classic transfer  3567543

 proposal:
-    create new property for account node: bonding_type possible values:
+    create new property for account node: reward_destination possible values:
 * null: not bonding
 * "staking": Rewards go to bonded